atreids/atreids/README.md

-Hello, my name is Aaron Donaldson.
+Hello, my name is Aaron.
 This is my personal Github account.
 Contact: dev@adonaldson.com